minseok127/atomsnap/README.md

 }
 ```

 Writers acquire a unique_lock on the shared_mutex to modify the value, while readers acquire a shared_lock to read it.
-Since they operate on the same object pointer, there is no need for additional memory management for object deallocation.
+Since they operate on the same object pointer, there is no need for additional memory management for Data deallocation.

 ## with std::shared_ptr
 ```